AjayPi/ajaypi.github.io/tutorials/wavefront-desktop.md

 ### Create a line chart

 Once the data is in Wavefront, you can create a line chart to visualize it.
 In Wavefront, navigate to Browse > Chart Builder.
 Select Line Chart as the chart type.
-In the Source field, enter the metric name (cpu.usage).
-You can also add filters based on the tags we added earlier (namespace and pod).
+In the Source field, enter the metric name `cpu.usage`.
+You can also add filters based on the tags we added earlier `namespace` and `pod`.

 This query will show the CPU usage of the pods in the default namespace.

+1. Create a Line Chart in Wavefront

+- Log in to your Wavefront instance.
+- Click on `Browse` > `Chart`.
+- In the `Query Editor`, enter your query.
+For CPU usage, it might look something like this: `ts("cpu.usage")`.
+- Press `Enter` or click `Run Query` to see the line chart.

+2. Customize the Line Chart

+- Fine-tune the metrics displayed on the chart by customizing the query and applying filters and functions.
+- Use chart variables to set the time window, create alerts, and optimize display speed.
+- Change the legend to customize how the chart looks.
+- Set the time window on a chart to include metrics that stopped reporting.
+- Use a logarithmic Y axis for skewed data.
+- Filter out lines with minimum and maximum values.
+- Use IEC/Binary prefixes in the Y axis and legends.
+- Use dynamic units to optimize the display.

+Remember to replace `cpu.usage` with the actual metric name you’re using.